 With the Annual Nehru Trophy Snake Boat Race being just around the corner (13th August), Alleppey becomes a competitive venue for travellers in August.
-Be here to watch hundreds of oarsmen, in their traditional snake boat race, as they compete for the framed silver trophy, and transform the calm backwaters into a beehive of activities.
-It is a time when festivity and the adrenaline rush fill the air.
-And if sports don’t interest you, you can always experience the tranquillity of this place as a regular, high-class tourist.
+Visit Alleppey in August to watch hundreds of oarsmen in their traditional snake boat race, as they compete for the framed silver trophy and transform the calm backwaters into a beehive of activities.
+It is the time of the year when festivity and the adrenaline fill the air.
+And if sports don’t interest you, you can always experience the tranquillity of this place as a regular tourist.
 [Read: Life In The Backwaters Of Alleppey]

-If you’re one of those frugal backpackers out there, and the peak tourist seasons of June and July (when most of the tourists flock to Leh Laddakh) take a toll on your budget, then consider visiting these mesmerising landscapes in the month of August, or early September.
-This is when the weather is just nearly perfect, public transport is not overly crowded, and the guest houses start coming out of their usual rip-them-tourists-off practice.
-Moreover the roads to Leh Laddakh start closing around October, so visiting it in the month of August gives you enough time to take a few detours, and explore these astonishing highlands like a real backpacker.
+If you’re one of those frugal backpackers out there, and the peak tourist seasons of June and July (when most of the tourists flock to Leh Ladakh) take a toll on your budget, then consider visiting these mesmerising landscapes in the month of August, or early September.
+This is when the weather is just nearly perfect, public transport is not overly crowded, and the guest houses are cheap again.
+Moreover, the roads to Leh Ladakh start closing around October, so visiting it in the month of August gives you enough time to take a few detours, and explore these astonishing highlands like a real backpacker.
 [Read: My Hitchhiking Experience From Leh To Srinagar]

 Situated in Western Ghats, Coorg is one of the rainiest places in India.
 Since the recent monsoon has transformed the place into a lush green paradise, August is the best time to experience its beauty.
-This moreover is the time of year when one can experience the splendour of the many seasonal waterfalls around this place.
-[Read: Amazing Experiences During My Visit To Coorg]
+August, moreover, is the time of year when one can experience the splendour of the many seasonal waterfalls around this place.
+[Read: My Visit To Kabbinakad in Coorg]